 Subject of the Disclosure

-PetroEnergy's Group Consolidated Net Income Up 31% for H1 2022
+PetroEnergy's Group Consolidated Net In ncome Up 31% for H1 2022

 Background/Description of the Disclosure

 Please see attached.

 Other Relevant Information

-Filed on behalf by

-Filed on behalf by:
+iled on behalf by: J

 Name Louie Mark Limcolioc

 Designation Asst.
 Corporate Secretary